Living out west for the past twenty years or so, I’ve become a believer in protection from the sun’s harsh rays.

 How did I like it in the field?

 I tried it one day at about 90F here in Moab.
 Cool for the summer!
 But after just wearing it from the house to the car, I already found it too hot.
-Decided that was not fair, and tried it on a local hike when I had to stay close to home, and found it too hot then, also.
+I decided that was not fair, and tried it again on a local hike when I had to stay close to home, and found it too hot then.

 OK, not a good test.
 I’ll wait for a cooler day in the mountains.

-This past weekend I wore it in optimum conditions: ~70F per an NOAA point forecast app, slight breeze, and very sunny.
+I wore it in optimum conditions this past weekend: ~70F per an NOAA point forecast app, slight breeze, and very sunny.
 Perfect!